natikgadzhi/respawn-io/_posts/training-coaching-mentorship.md

 modified: 2022-08-23
 date: 2022-08-23
 title: "Training, Coaching, and Mentoring as an Engineering Manager"
-excerpt: "What role your play for each person on your team, and in your organizaion."
+excerpt: "What role your play for each person on your team, and in your organization."
 ---

 # Training, Coaching, and Mentoring as an Engineering Manager

-A big part of your job as an engineering maanger is to figure out who to spend time with, what role to play in a relationship with that person, and how to support them best.
+A big part of your job as an engineering manager is to figure out who to spend time with, what role to play in a relationship with that person, and how to support them best.

 Whether you're an individual contributor, a team lead, or a manager, you'll have plenty of opportunities to work in each of these roles.

 ### Training